gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

+The path becomes steeper as it takes a final quarter-turn around the mountain.
+I could catch up with them easily, but I keep my distance.
-The path became steeper as it took them a quarter-turn around the mountain.
-I climbed straight up the mountainside, using handholds when they were convenient.
-They had to reach the cave before me, but not by too much.
+They must reach the cave before me, but not by too much.

-My storm was raging by the time the two Garheimmen found the cave mouth.
+The storm was raging by the time the two en-Ruuda find the cave mouth.
-For a few moments I was afraid they had walked past it, blinded by snow and fatigue, but the small one, Luft, shouted and pointed.
-They squeezed through the narrow entrance.
-I counted to a hundred in Garheimmen, then followed.
+For a moment I fear they will stumble past it, blinded by snow and fatigue, but the small one shouts and points.
+They squeeze through the narrow entrance.
+I count to a hundred in en-Ruuda, then follow.

-They had left their packs and food at the entrance.
-I wished briefly for a sense of smell so that I could tell if they had torches, but it would not matter.
-I donned What-Colour-Wind's mittens, then pulled the hood of the parka forward to hide my features.
-I moved quietly on the path I had taken a hundred times in as many years.
+They have left their packs at the entrance.
+I don What-Colour-Wind's mittens and pull the hood of the parka forward to hide my features and edge forward as I have done a hundred times in as many years.

-Finally I came to the small widening in the passage where the floor levelled.
-It was dimly lit now by reflections from the main chamber ahead.
-I crept forward.

-Above them the cave roof was as smooth and as round as a clear sky.
-The fighter held a torch as the wizard surveyed the chamber.
-In its center, though I could not see it now, an elaborate design was painted in faded colors on the floor.
-Beside it was a man, his long-dead body mummified by the cold, a spear protruding awkwardly from his back.
-Lying inside the pattern was a slab of stone large enough for a man to lie upon, stained and discoloured, and two wooden boxes.
+The cave roof is still as round and as smooth as a clear sky.
+The short en-Ruuda holds up a lantern as the magician surveys the chamber.
+In its center,
+an elaborate design lies painted in faded colors on the floor.
+Lying inside are a slab of stone, two wooden boxes, and a corpse mummified by the cold, a spear protruding awkwardly from his back.

+Torvane nods.
+"That has to be Harald's Saknus.
-Finally Argasdottir nodded.
-"That's Heraldsson, for certain.
-I guess he annoyed the flat-faces a bit much."
+I guess he annoyed them too."

 "Can you get through it?"
-Luft asked.
+Luft asks.

 "I think so."
+The magician unties a pocket,
+pulls something from it,
-The wizard pulled something from a pouch, then knelt and began to draw.
+and then kneels and begins to draw.

-I edged forward a bit more, then stopped, unable to get close enough to see what he was doing without exposing myself.
-I would have cursed, but he might have felt that.
+I edge forward a step and then stop, unable to get close enough to see what she is doing without exposing myself.
+I would curse,
+but she might feel that,
+so I swear instead.
+It was worth learning to speak en-Ruuda just for that---they are an angry people with a vocabulary to match

+Finally Torvane stands.
+"Give me the lantern," she says.
-Finally Argasdottir stood.
-"Give me your torch," he said.
-Luft handed it to him.
+Luft hands it to her.
 "And your sword."
-At Luft's quizzical look the wizard added, "It's steel," as if that were an explanation.
-"Now, kneel there.
+At Luft's quizzical look the magician adds, "No iron."
+Does that matter?
+There is so much I don't know.

+"Now kneel there.
 No, more to the left."
-Putting the sword down, Argasdottir finished drawing his design around his partner, then propped the torch against the wall.
+Putting the sword aside,
+Torvane finishes drawing her design around her partner, then sets the lantern down beside him.

 "Now, keep your eyes on those boxes.
-When they start to glow, you get in there and grab them.
-Heraldsson's treasure must be in them."
+When they start to glow, you get in there and grab them."

 "When they glow.
 Right, let's be done."
-Luft sounded eager; Argasdottir shook his head.
+Luft sounds eager.

-He began to chant in a language I did not know.
-I felt power gently stirring at his command.
-Luft crouched, staring across the old pentacle.
+Torvane begins to chant in a language I do not know.
+I feel power stirring at her command and wonder what this spell is costing her.
+Will she no longer be able to see the color blue?
+Or remember her parents' names?
+Magic always has a price.
+The only question is who pays how and when.

+Luft crouches, eyes fixed on the treasure he has come so far to claim.
-Argasdottir's voice grew louder, more commanding.
-Suddenly he shouted three words, then again, and again, and reached down and grabbed the sword and swung it over his head and down into Luft Berendsson's neck.
+Torvane's voice grows louder, more commanding.
+Suddenly she shouts three words, then again and again, and reaches down and lifts the sword and swings it down into Luft's neck.

-There was a sudden surge of power as the pentacle broke.
-The torch flickered and died, and the only sound was the wizard's sobbing.
-I felt relieved, and almost angry.
-I had been studying stolen texts for a century, tryng to find a way to break into the pentacle; none had even suggested such a thing as sacrificing a man.
+There is a sudden surge of power as the century-old pentacle breaks.
+The lantern flickers.
+The only sound is the magician sobbing.

+Anger surges up in me.
+I have been studying stolen texts for a century, teaching myself en-Ruuda magic in the hope of finding a way to break that pattern.
+None even suggested murder.

+The lantern light steadies.
-The torch flickered alight, then steadied.
-With the sword still in his hand Argasdottir stumbled across the floor.
+With the sword still in her hand Torvane stumbles toward the two boxes.

-"There's no gold," I whispered.
-He shrieked and spun around.
+"There is no gold," I whisper.
+She shrieks and spins around.

 "Who's there?"
-He looked abut wildly.
+He looks abut wildly.
 "Name yourself!"

-I stepped into the light, keeping my head bowed.
-"There is no gold," I repeated.
+I step into the light, my head bowed.
+"There is no gold," I repeat.
 "There never was."

 "Who are you?"
-He looked older now, grey-haired and shaking.
+She looks older, drawn.
+Even with Luft's soul,
+her spell has cost her dearly.

 "Holder.
 Holds-On-Too-Long.
+Walker's oath-brother, and great-granduncle."
-Walker's brother, and greatgranduncle."
-I took another step toward him.
+I take another step toward him.

-"But my map---" he began.
+"But my map---" she begins.

-"I made that, and let it go sternward.
-I needed someone who could break that spell."
+"I made that, and let it go sternward."
 Another step.

-He turned and ran to the boxes.
-He knocked the lid off the first with the sword and stared at its contents.
-I was halfway across the floor.
+She turns and knocks the lid off the nearest box with the sword, then stares at the necklaces-of-bones.
+"That's all?"

-He stood slowly.
-"No gold?" he whispered.
-"Nothing?"
-There were tears on his cheeks.
-"You mean I---"
+There are tears on her cheeks.

+"That's all," I reply.
-"Nothing," I replied.
-"Nothing but bones."
+"There is nothing here but bones."

-He choked, then shouted "You bastard!" and threw fire at me.
-I parried it easily with the Garheimmen magic I had learned.
-As I began a spell of my own he lifted the sword and charged.
+She chokes, then shouts and throws fire at me.
+I parry it with an en-Ruuda spell.
+She raises the sword and charges.

-I feinted to the left, then stepped back and leaned into his lunge.
-The sword slid easily through the parka, through my chest, and out my back.
+I feint to the left,
+then lean into her lunge.
+The sword slides through the parka, through my chest, out my back.
-Argasdottir screamed in terror as the hood fell back from my rotted features.
+Torvane's eyes go wide as the hood falls back from my rotted features.

-"Too late," he heard me whisper as my fleshless hands wrung his neck.
+"Too late," she hears me whisper as my mummified hands close around her neck.

 ---

-*We died all winter the year Heraldsson took our magic from us.
-No-one could call the seals to the hunt, so the people starved.
-No-one could heal the sick and injured, so the old died from broken legs and the young from colds.*
+*We died all winter the year Saknus took our magic from us.
+No-one could call up seals, so people starved.
+No-one could heal the sick and injured.*

-*And no-one could break Heraldsson's magic so that I could die.*
+*And no-one could break Saknus's magic so that I could die.*

-*In the spring the first ship of Garheimmen arrived, carrying soldiers and wizards searching for the traitor.
-We fought them, and slew many.
-I stole books and learned spells to hide the pentacle in the mountain from sorcerous eyes.
-It was not enough; the Garheimmen had seen furs, and gold pebbles in the rivers.
-They came back in strength, bringing the coughing sickness and the bleeding sickness and whisky.*
+*In the spring a troop of en-Ruuda arrived, magicians who had felt the traitor's spell and soldiers with orders to kill him.
+Many of us died, but in the end we slew them all.
+I stole their books and learned enough of their magic to hide the pentacle in the mountain.
+It was not enough:
+the en-Ruuda had seen furs and gold.
+They came back in strength,
+bringing the coughing sickness and the bleeding sickness and whisky.*

-*So I swore an oath with my brother, and learned patience, and drew maps.*
+*So I swore an oath with my brother, and studied patience, and plotted.*

 ---

-How-Far-Thrown made a sign, clutching his mother's thighbone when I cam back down the mountain, the necklaces-of-bones around my mummified neck, the wind whistling between my ribs where flesh had rotted away before I had learned to stay in the cold.
-Walks-WithThe-Dead had a new bruise on his cheek, and limped; one of the Foxtails had an arm splinted.
+How-Far-Thrown makes a sign when I return, the necklaces-of-bones wrapped around my mummified neck, the wind whistling between my ribs where flesh rotted away before I learned to stay in the cold.
+Walks-With-The-Dead has a new bruise on his cheek and limps.
+One of the bandits has an arm splinted.

-"I have won," I told them needlessly.
+"It is done," I tell them needlessly.
 "We have our magic back.
 Walker!
 You are going to be a chief now.
-You are going to be the greatest chief the People have ever known."
+You are going to be the greatest chief the Nukilik have ever known."

-He spat roward me.
-"You betrayed me," he said.
+He spits toward me.
+"Monster," he says.
 "I take back my oath.
-We are no more brothers."
+We are no longer brothers."

+I would laugh if I could.
-I would have laughed.
-"When you great-grandfather first saw my throat open to the wind, he said the same," I told him.
-"But I made him chief over all the People.
-I made his son a great Chief, and his son your father, and now I will make you the greatest of Chiefs, brother.
-You will lead the people to war against the bignoses.
-You will push them back into the sea, them and their disease and their drinking."
+"Your great-grandfather said the same thing when first saw my throat open to the wind," I tell him.
+"But I made him chief.
+I made his daughter a great chief, and her son your father, and now I will make you the greatest of chiefs, brother.
+You will lead the people to war.
+You will push the big-noses back into the sea with their disease and their drinking."

-"I will not do this for you," he shouted.
+"I will not do this for you," he shouts.

-I wore all the magic my people had had around my neck.
-For a moment I let him see them, their ghosts standing around me, bound to their bones for a time as Heraldsson's spell had bound me forever to mine, unable to leave this world, unable to find the final peace that I deserved.
+I wear all the magic my people once had around my neck.
+For a moment I let them see it, a legion of ghosts standing around me, bound to their bones as Saknus's spell had bound me to mine.

+"You will do this," I promise him.
+A cold wind blows through my ribs.
-"You will," I promised him, whispering.
-"They will call you Chief, and bring you gifts.
-And they will learn to call me King."
-A cold wind blew through me.
-Somewhere a wolf howled.
-Around us, the snow fell.
+"They will call you chief, and follow you.
+And they will learn to call me king."